Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 • The bell’s long, wave-like resonance helps explain why the sound feels symbolic, not just decorative.

-• The cultural meaning is not “BTS used an old sound.”
+• The cultural meaning isn’t simply “BTS used an old sound.”
 It is closer to “BTS placed Korean memory inside a modern global album.”

 Concept illustration of a Korean temple bell resonance connecting ancient heritage with modern K-pop music